bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Bokeh's Model system supports its own system for providing detailed documentation for individual properties.
-These are given as a ``help`` argument to the property type, which is interpreted as standard Sphinx ReST when the reference documenation is built.
+These are given as a ``help`` argument to the property type, which is interpreted as standard Sphinx ReST when the reference documentation is built.
 For example:

 .. code-block:: python